History

 Every 2-3 years.
 3 Credits

 An analysis of the transformation of America, including reform response to the Gilded Age's industrialization, urbanization and immigration patterns.
-[Applicable to the Womens Studies Concentration.]
+Counts for Europe/United States in the History major.

 Every 2-3 years.
 3 Credits